esponges/blog/rtk-tokens-auth-wrapper.md

 In this blog post I'll show you how to leverage from the phantastic Redux Toolkit Query library and web storage (cookies) to implement a robust authentication system that allows users to stay logged in for as long (almost) as they want without having to worry about expiring tokens or session timeouts.

+### Why Redux Toolkit and not React Query?

+RQ is a great library for data fetching and caching, but RTKQ is more powerful and flexible.
+It gives us the full power of handling server state, similar to RQ, while also keeping the powerful features from Redux Toolkit.

 ## Introduction

 ### What are authentication and refresh tokens?